sgarciav/sergiogarciavergara.com/_posts/2024-12-01-blender-for-beginners.markdown

 As a final note, to visualize the colors you've set for the objects in your scene you can either [render the scene](#blender-render-img) or:
-: At the top-right of the screen, under the "*Viewport Shading*" menu, select "Texture" (menu is shown in the screenshot below).
+: Under the Layout workspace, at the top-right of the screen, under the "*Viewport Shading*" menu, select "Texture" (menu is shown in the screenshot below).

 <img src="/assets/img/blender-post/select-texture.png" width="35%" class="center" alt="Select Texture.">

 ## Render Image <a id="headerlink" name="blender-render-img" href="#blender-render-img" title="Permalink to this headline"></a>

 Coming soon ...

+## Combining Scenes <a id="headerlink" name="blender-combine-scenes" href="#blender-combine-scenes" title="Permalink to this headline"></a>

+Imagine you have two scenes in two different *.blend* files, and you want to combine them into a single scene.
+For example, you may have a road on one scene and a car in a different scene. `Blender` allows you to import the car into the road scene with ease.
+Follow the instructions explained in [this YouTube video](https://www.youtube.com/watch?v=s24kSjRAUNo) to do so.

+Keep in mind that the steps explained in the video apply for importing objects, meshes, materials, etc.

 ## Character Meshing <a id="headerlink" name="blender-character-mesh" href="#blender-character-mesh" title="Permalink to this headline"></a>